 Anderson University is a private Christian college in Anderson, Indiana.
 Founded in 1917 by the Church of God, the university remains affiliated with its founding church and values its heritage and history.

 Approximately 98 percent of AU students receive financial aid in a variety of forms, including scholarships, grants, loans, and part-time work-study employment.
-Students who apply for and receive aid based on financial need receive an average aid package of $20,000.

 Anderson University students also have the opportunity to engage in service during their years on campus.
 In 1964, Anderson University created Tri-S (Study, Serve, Share) to provide opportunities for students to practice their faith in service to a needy world.
-Since then, about 17,000 students have participated in Tri-S trips, spanning six continents, 102 countries, and 27 states.
-It is estimated that students contribute more than 19,000 hours of volunteer service annually.
+Since then, about 21,000 students have participated in Tri-S trips, spanning six continents, 102 countries, and 27 states.
+It is estimated that students contribute more than 24,000 hours of volunteer service annually.
 Students are equally committed to outreach in the city of Anderson through a variety of local service organizations and campus ministries.